 A representative exposure point concentration is a COPC-specific and media-specific concentration value.
 In risk assessment, these exposure concentrations are values incorporated into the exposure assessment equations from which potential baseline human exposures are calculated.
-For purposes of this screening-level indoor air HRA, the maximum detected concentration was used.
+In general, U.S. EPA (1992) recommends using the 95th upper confidence limit (UCL) of the arithmetic mean concentration for purposes of estimating reasonable maximum or upper-end exposures.
+However, as discussed further in Section 3.5, not all soil gas data appear to be from a single population.
+Therefore, for purposes of this screening-level indoor air HRA, the maximum detected concentration was used, which is consistent with NDEP's comments to previous versions of this Technical Memorandum.

-3.2.1 Indoor Air
+3.3.1 Indoor Air